hestiacp/hestiacp/docs/docs/contributing/development.md

    multipass list
    ```

-1. Visit the VM's IP address in your browser using the default Hestia port, bypass any SSL warnings and login with `admin`/`password123`
+1. Visit the VM's IP address in your browser using the default Hestia port and login with `admin`/`password123`

+   _(bypass any SSL errors you see when loading the page)_

    ```bash
    e.g. https://192.168.64.15:8083
    ```

-You now have Hestia running in a virtual machine.
-The following section will cover how to make changes to Hestia and test them locally.
+Hestia is now running in a virtual machine.
+If you'd like to make changes to the source code and test them, please continue to the next section.

 ## Making changes to Hestia